theosanderson/theo.io/content/post/2021-03-30-us-sgtf/index.md

 </div>

-There are lots of ways one could improve this, bringing in genome data and modelling uncertainty, but it provides a quick look.
+There are lots of ways one could improve this, bringing in genome data and modelling uncertainty, but it provides a quick look at what's happening.